 - New York

-Anne R. Yearwood is an associate at Kaplan Hecker & Fink LLP.
+Anne R. Yearwood is a senior associate at Kaplan Hecker & Fink LLP.

 Anne received her law degree magna cum laude from the University of Michigan Law School, where she was inducted into the Order of the Coif and received the Darrow Scholarship, a full merit scholarship.
 At Michigan Law, Anne was a contributing editor of the Michigan Law Review, a student attorney in the human trafficking clinic, the Judges Chair of the Henry M. Campbell Moot Court Competition Board, and a research assistant to Professors Nina Mendelson and Julian Mortenson.
 During law school, Anne also served as a student representative on the Educational Environment Committee, and was treasurer of the Black Law Students Association.

 Prior to law school, Anne worked as a housing manager at Girls Educational and Mentoring Services, overseeing operation of a program which provides transitional independent living services for survivors of domestic and international human trafficking and sexual exploitation.
 She also worked as a judicial intern for Judge Pamela K. Chen of the U.S. District Court for the Eastern District of New York.
 Anne received her B.A. from Georgetown University.